y7ls8i/kart/README.md

 ## Structure

-#### adapters
+#### adapter

-Adapters are the interfaces between the application and the external world.
+Adapter contains the interfaces between the application and the external dependencies.
-One notable adapter is DB connection.
+One notable adapter is the DB connection.
 Because I am using MongoDB, therefore the adapter is called adapter/mongo.
-Adapters can have other packages, for example if I want to use Redis, I would create an adapter/redis package.
+Adapters can have other packages.
+For example, if I want to use Redis, I would create an adapter/redis package.
+Or if I want to use Kafka, I would create an adapter/kafka package.

 #### business